rory81/growing_funds/README.md

 There are multiple apps in this project:
 - **projects: ** contains everything regarding the content of a crowdfunding page
-- **auth: ** contains everything regarding the authorisation to the page
+- **profile: ** contains everything to make a profile page with user specific information
-- **payment: ** contains everything needed to back a project financially
+- **checkout: ** contains everything needed to pledge to project

 To add an app to the project enter *./manage.py startapp <Name app>* to the terminal.
 A directory with the app name will be created in the main directory.